 - Race Against the Clock: Once the gang find out that their colors are fading away into celluloid dust (also under Cosby's warning)

-- Special Guest: Bill Cosby (the writer of not only the film but the series) appears in the movie when Fat Albert visits his house to ask for advice.
+- Special Guest: Bill Cosby appears in the movie when Fat Albert visits his house to ask for advice.
 He warns him that if he doesn't get back to the TV, he will turn to celluloid dust.

 - Stranger in a Strange School: Kind of invoked in the scene where Fat Albert and the gang visit Doris's school since they are real people, but they are cartoons that traveled to the real world.
 Plus they are from a different era, demonstrated when everyone is instructed to turn on their laptops, the gang looks at the devices strangely since they do not have that sort of technology in the show.